Wadena County board votes to approve outside investigation against...

 The name of the Wadena County auditor/treasurer was not mentioned during the proceedings.
 She was referred to by her employee number.

-Wadena County has a labor attorney on retainer, Dyan Ebert of the St. Cloud law firm of Quinlivan and Hughes.
+Wadena County has a labor attorney on retainer, Dyan Ebert of the St. Cloud law firm of Quinlizan and Hughes.
 Ebert has been authorized to conduct an investigation of the allegations.

 Taves, an elected official with statutory duties, has not been seen at the county courthouse since Tuesday.